 Interested in photographing an emotional campus protest, interviewing Madeline Albright or savoring the cuisine in a delicious new restaurant for a review?

 You’ve found the place to do all that and more (plus a great community of people to join).

 Any AU student, including graduate, law and Washington Semester students, are welcome to get involved with The Eagle.
 Here’s how it works.

 Your first semester, you’re welcome to become one of our contributing writers.
 You’ll produce content for any of The Eagle’s six departments: news, life, sports, opinion, online and multimedia.
 Prior journalism experience is not required.
 Each section has weekly pitch meetings, to be announced in fall 2017.
 There, you can meet the editors, pick up an assignment and get started.
 It’s a small time commitment and you can start whenever you’d like by attending a pitch meeting.

 Full-time staff applications open each November and April (sometimes again in August, too).
 You’ll be able to apply online at that time.
 Full-time staff members attend editorial board meetings and news shifts in the office each week, in addition to writing articles, taking photos or other assignments as needed.

 Don’t want to write?
 The Eagle is working to expand our online and multimedia presence, which means we’re always looking for new photographers, graphic designers, videographers and social media assistants.

 For more information, fill out our interest form here.
 An editor will contact you with more information about getting involved and send out staff applications when they are available.

 Questions?
 Email Courtney Rozen, editor-in-chief, at email@example.com

-Former Eagle staff members have gone on to prestigious internships and jobs at The Washington Post, Cooking Light, NBC4, USA TODAY, ESPN and more.
+Former Eagle staff members have gone on to prestigious internships and jobs at The Washington Post, Cooking Light, NBC4, NPR, Baltimore Sun Media Group and more.